chunyufen/Python-Crash-Course-3rd-Edition-Eric-Matthes-Exercises/README.md

 The author provided the codes used in the book (3rd edition) in [Github](https://github.com/ehmatthes/pcc_3e).

+The author also provided solutions to exercises set out in the _third edition_ in [Github](https://ehmatthes.github.io/pcc_3e/solutions/).

 The author also provided solutions to exercises set out in the _second edition_ in [Github](https://ehmatthes.github.io/pcc_2e/solutions/solutions/).